luke-r-mills/luke-r-mills.github.io/_posts/2023-04-03-analysing-a-dirt-cheap-router_part_2.md

 ## Pre-auth Firmware Upgrade

-After staring at the HTTP handler for a while, I noticed a bunch of comments talking about firmware upgrade, writing segments to flash, etc - all before the authentication ever takes place.
-I haven't been able to prove this, as I don't want to brick the router, and there doesn't seem to be any firmware downloads available anywhere which complicates things slightly.
+After staring at the HTTP handler for a while, I noticed a bunch of comments talking about a firmware upgrade, writing segments to flash, etc - all before the authentication ever takes place.
+I haven't been able to prove this, as I don't want to brick the router, and there doesn't seem to be any firmware downloads available anywhere which also complicates things slightly.

 If you send the following HTTP packet, `process_multipart_for_upgrade:boundary = NULL` is printed to the UART.